chb/ccdaScorecard/README.md

-Exploratory mapping of Consolidated CDA data to JSON, with a goal of preserving CCDA's data model (but applying friendly names to properties whenever possible.
+Exploratory mapping of Consolidated CDA data to JSON, with a goal of preserving CCDA's data model (but applying friendly names to properties whenever possible).

+Inspired by popHealth's approach to mapping C32 (+ stronger linked data flavor)

 `python import.py CCD.sample.xml > sample_ccda.json`